untitaker/rust-atomicwrites/README.md

         f.write_all(b"HELLO")
     }));

-Similar to `std::path`, `AtomicFile` should be used unless platform-specific code is written.
-In order to use any of `AtomicFile`'s methods, you also have to `use GenericAtomicFile` for now.

 I'm not at all satisfied with this API, but there doesn't seem to be a different way to force the user to check for errors when closing the file.
 [See the relevant RFC discussion](https://github.com/rust-lang/rfcs/pull/576),